lairdrt/rpi-pico-freertos/README.md

 `cp myapp.uf2 /media/myuser/RPI-RP2`

+## Tools
+To view serial data over the USB/UART port of the development platform use GTKTerm:

+`sudo apt-get install gtkterm`

 ## Moving Forward
 It's now a matter of modifying your program to meet your application requirememnts, and then rebuilding your application using `CMake` and `make`, perhaps adding additional libraries as dependencies.